metnias/metnias.github.io/_posts/2023-03-08-starting-this-blog.md

 title:      "Starting This Blog"
 date:       2023-03-08 20:53:00 +0900
 summary:    Short writing to mark this blog's beginning.
-categories: jekyll
+categories: problem-solving
 thumbnail:
 tags:
- - jekyll
+ - problem-solving
 ---

 Okay, so let's start this thing.

-I'll keep those posts from the template for now to check them time to time.
+I'll keep those posts from the template temporarily to check them from time to time.

 So, coding!
-I begun solving Baekjoon with `C++17`.
+I began solving Baekjoon with `C++17`.
-`C11` is also a thing but I find that pure C language has very limited usage, unlike C++ in Unreal.
+`C11` is also a thing but I find that pure C language has very limited usage, unlike `C++` in Unreal.

+Yeah, I'll probably just use `C#` and `C++` for problem-solving in the following days.

 To test this website's code display capability, let's show all three of them.

 # 6558 on C#

 Baekjoon [6558][B6558] is about (dis)proving Goldbach's conjecture.
-Input is even numbers between 6 and 1000000, and there will be multiple cases (less than 100000) terminated by zero.
+Input is multiple even numbers between 6 and 1000000, and there will be numerous cases (less than 100000) terminated by zero.

 ```csharp
 int X = 1000001, i = 2, j; var B = new bool[X];